alxhotel/angular-openvidu/README.md

 </openvidu>
 ```

-Optionally you can use this to listen for events:
+Optionally, you can use this to listen for events:

 ```html
 <openvidu [wsUrl]="wsUrl" [sessionId]="sessionId" [participantId]="participantId" (change)="onChange($event)">